codeeleven0/lunarvm/README.md

 - Open an issue with the code
 - Wait... :)

-If you want to create a release for Windows you need to follow these simple steps:
-- Clone repo
-- Enable GitHub Actions in your repo
-- Create the build'n'release Action (All build numbers must be timestamped!)
-- Open an issue with the Action `.yml` file
-- Wait... :)

 # Arguments
 `FILENAME` Must be `argv[1]`<br>
 `-v` Be Verbose - must be `argv[2]`<br>